codio/tutorial_nodeschool_gitit/annotations.md

 - Add a title and description to the changes you're suggesting the original author pull in.
 - click 'Send pull request'!

 High five!
 When you've submitted your pull request, take a few seconds to bask in the moment.
 Then see if your pull request is merged right before your eyes!
-If it is, you're golden, run:
+If it is, you're golden, when you're done type into terminal:

+    $ git-it

+To open the lesson menu.
+Select the lesson you are running and <Enter> and then

     $ git-it verify

 If it's not merged automatically within a few moments, you'll then likely have some comments from Reporobot on why it couldn't merge it.
 If so, close your pull request on GitHub.com, make the necessary changes to your branch, push those changes and resubmit your pull request.